jkms/evcharging/index.md

-First and foremost, if you're parking stall is in the range of R27 --> R32, you're currently missing hte electrical runs required to have an EV Charger installed.
-Be advised that I am in communication with Bucci regarding this, and hope to have them remediate this without any cost to us (I can't promise that, but I will share updates as they become available to me)
+First and foremost, if your parking stall is in the range of R27 --> R32, you're currently missing the electrical circuits required to have an EV Charger installed.
+Be advised that I am in communication with Bucci regarding this, and hope to have them remediate this without any cost to us (I can't promise that, but I will share updates as they become available to me).

 ## Installation Costs

 Assuming you're not in one of the aforementioned stalls, then we need to calculate the cost of installation based on your distance from the nearest junction box.
-Please advise which option applies to you
+Please advise which option applies to you:

 * $300 - There's an available junction box at your stall
 * $550 - There's an available junction box one stall away from your stall